rubyreferences/rubyref/intermediate/parsed/lib/scanf/Scanf.md

 s
 :   Matches a sequence of non-white-space character.
 The input string stops at
-    whitespace or at the maximum field width, whichever occurs first.
+    white space or at the maximum field width, whichever occurs first.

 c
 :   Matches a single character, or a sequence of *n* characters if a field
     width of *n* is specified.
 The usual skip of leading white space is suppressed.
-To skip whitespace first, use an explicit space in the format.
+To skip white space first, use an explicit space in the format.

 [
 :   Matches a nonempty sequence of characters from the specified set of
     accepted characters.
-The usual skip of leading whitespace is suppressed.
+The usual skip of leading white space is suppressed.
      This bracketed sub-expression is interpreted exactly like a character class in a Ruby regular expression.
 (In fact, it is placed as-is in a regular expression.)
 The matching against the input string ends with the appearance of a character not in (or, with a circumflex, in) the set, or